oskarlh/ohlt/README.md

 Setting `2` doesn't support transparency, but it traces the planes bbox for each triangle, the slowest but usually higher quality for some models.
 Setting `0` disables tracing and uses the mesh bbox instead.

-To implement these into your own fgd file for SmartEdit, use the template at the top of *sdhlt.fgd*.
+To implement these into your own fgd file for SmartEdit, use the template at the top of *hlt.fgd*.
 If the new shadow covers the origin and makes it too dark, set a custom `light_origin` on the entity or move the mesh origin point externally.

 ### Entities